 Try a new hobby or activity

 We now have more time on our hands thanks to social distancing and isolation requirements.
 Enroll in an online course to learn more skills.
-This is a good time to try something new be it Photography, editing, writing, reading, cooking, indoor sports and games.
+This is a good time to try something new be it Photography, editing, writing, indoor sports and games.
 Cop yourself some board games here and here.